azuredevcollege/trainingdays/day4/challenges/04-challenge-azdc-repo.md

 In this challenge you will learn how to:

 - Import the Azure Developer College's repository into your organization
-- Set branch rules to require reviewers
+- Set branch rules to require reviewers and status checks

 ## Table Of Contents